netsoftacademy/50DaysofDevOPs/2024/day42/README.md

 ## Day 42 Getting Started Container Orchestration Kubernetes

-  - Introduction of Kubernetes & Feature of Kubernetes
+  - Introduction to Kubernetes & feature of Kubernetes
   - Explain Kubernetes Architecure in Depth
   - Explain the Concept of Node & Pod
   - Installation of Kubernets in AWS with CLI